HVTC hits first century with Service NSW partnership

-Acknowledging its crucial role in the overall success of the program, HVTC is now a finalist in the Excellence in Group Training category in the 2018 NSW & ACT Group Training Awards.
+Acknowledging its crucial role in the overall success of the program, HVTC recently won the Excellence in Group Training category in the 2018 NSW & ACT Group Training Awards.

-The Awards will be announced in Sydney on Friday October 12.
-A full list of finalists is available at www.aennswact.com.au
+The 2018 Awards were announced in Sydney on October 12.

 Pictured: Peita Bunt (L) and Marnie Davis (R) commenced Customer Engagement Traineeships with Service NSW's Goulburn Service Centre last November.